AdobeDocs/experience-platform.pt-BR/help/web-sdk/personalization/server-side-personalization.md

 ---

-# Personalização do lado do servidor usando a API do servidor de rede de borda
+# Personalização do lado do servidor usando a API do servidor Edge Network

 ## Visão geral {#overview}

-A personalização do lado do servidor envolve o uso da variável [API do servidor de rede de borda](../../server-api/overview.md) para personalizar a experiência do cliente em suas propriedades da web.
+A personalização no lado do servidor envolve o uso da [API do Edge Network Server](../../server-api/overview.md) para personalizar a experiência do cliente em suas propriedades da Web.

 No exemplo descrito neste artigo, o conteúdo de personalização é recuperado no lado do servidor, usando a API do servidor.
 Em seguida, o HTML é renderizado no lado do servidor, com base no conteúdo de personalização recuperado.